hamzeen/learn-js/javascript/async.md

     }, i * 1000);
   }
   closure(i);
-} // 5 times 5 is printed
+} // prints from 0 to 4 in 5 secs.
 ```